 An item with an item_type value of 'tmap' defines a derived image item whose reconstructed image is formed from one base input image and a secondary input image that will be referred to as a gain map input image.

-The input images are given by the SingleItemTypeReferenceBox of type 'dimg' for this derived image item within the ItemReferenceBox.
-In the SingleItemTypeReferenceBox of type 'dimg', the value of from_item_ID identifies the derived image item of type 'tmap', the value of reference_count shall be equal to 2, and the values of to_item_ID identify the input images, of which the first is considered as the base input image and the second as the gain map input image.
+The input images are given by the SingleItemTypeReferenceBox/ SingleItemTypeReferenceBoxLarge of type 'dimg' for this derived image item within the ItemReferenceBox.
+In the SingleItemTypeReferenceBox/ SingleItemTypeReferenceBoxLarge of type 'dimg', the value of from_item_ID identifies the derived image item of type 'tmap', the value of reference_count shall be equal to 2, and the values of to_item_ID identify the input images, of which the first shall be the base input image and the second shall be the gain map input image.
 The gain map input image may have different dimensions than the base as documented in ISO 21496-1 section 4.2.

 Reconstruction is done by applying the gain map to the base image according to ISO 21496-1 section 6.
-As described in ISO 21496-1 section 6.5, the gain map may be scaled by a weight during application to adjust for local viewing conditions.
+As described in ISO 21496-1 section 6.3, the gain map may be scaled by a weight during application to adjust for local viewing conditions.